Brian Dugan: Schnorr and Ackerman murders

 The day following Ackerman's abduction and disappearance, Dugan was arrested at his job.
 He had come to the attention of the police after a police officer from the neighboring town of Mendota, Illinois reported encountering Dugan about the out-of-date vehicle inspection sticker on his car.
 After reaching help following her escape from Dugan on June 2, Opal Horton gave the police a description of his vehicle.

 Once Ackerman's body was found, Dugan was charged with her murder.
 Police had linked him to the crime through physical evidence found in his belongings.
 To avoid risk of the death penalty at trial, Dugan made a plea deal, pleading guilty to murders of both Melissa Ackerman and Donna Schnorr.
 Brian offered no real explanation for the crimes, stating:

 It might have been for the sex, but I don't understand why.
 I wish I knew why I did a lot of things, but I don't."He was sentenced to two life terms in prison.
+In 1987, Dugan survived an attack in which he was stabbed nine times in the arm and chest.

 Jeanine Nicarico

 Dugan had not been a suspect in Jeanine Nicarico's murder.
 In 1985, after being apprehended for the Ackerman and Schnorr murders, he gave an unofficial confession to the crime in what he said should be a deal to avoid risk of the death penalty if the case went to trial.
 Prosecutors rejected this demand, so Dugan refused to make an official confession.
 He did plead guilty to the later murders and was sentenced to life in prison.

 Dugan later claimed that he confessed in order to take responsibility for the crime and to clear Rolando Cruz and Alejandro Hernandez, who had been indicted for it.
 Cruz has said that he believes that Dugan's motives were self-serving and had nothing to do with the truth.
-Cruz was acquitted at his third trial in 1995, after which the State's Attorney also dismissed charges against Hernandez because of discrediting of evidence and testimony that were the basis of his conviction in a third trial.
+Cruz was acquitted at his third trial in 1995, after which the State's Attorney also dismissed charges against Hernandez because the evidence and testimony that were the basis of his conviction would be discredited in a third trial.

 In 1996, seven DuPage County law enforcement officials: three prosecutors and four sheriff's deputies, were tried but acquitted of conspiring to frame Cruz and Hernandez.

 Advances in DNA profiling allowed prosecutors to re-open the Nicarico case against Dugan, as his DNA was found to match that in forensic DNA in semen at the scene.
 Still in prison, Dugan was indicted in 2005 for the Nicarico murder.
 In 2009, Dugan pleaded guilty to the murder and was sentenced by a jury to death.
 Following Illinois's passage in 2011 of a law to abolish the death penalty in the state, Dugan's sentence was commuted to life in prison.
 He is serving his sentence at the Stateville Correctional Center.